homebase/jqueryrun/readme.md

 Lazy load your javascripts. (the first time it requred).

 Once loaded scripts are cached.
-No loads on subsequence calls.
+No loads on subsequent calls.

 ## Usage
     // load script once, then call callback function